When it comes to finding resources for university assignments, you need to consider how authoritative the source is.

 Not all information is credible or true, and sources vary widely in their currency, relevance, authority, accuracy and bias.
-Use these criteria to evaluate your sources before deciding if they are suitable to use in your assignment.
+Use the following criteria to evaluate your sources.

-CurrencyIs the resource up-to-date?
-Does it consider the latest research in your field?
+CurrencyIs the resource current?
+Does it consider the latest research in the field?
 Some disciplines advance more quickly than others.
 Currency is more important in some assignments than others.

 RelevanceWhat is the source about: is it relevant for your topic?
 Does it have the information you need?
 Consider the intended audience.
 A resource written for young children will not be relevant for your assignment.

-BiasThink about why the resource was created.
-Is the author trying to convince you of their opinion, or trying to sell you something?
+BiasWhat is the purpose of the article and its intended audience?
+Is the author trying to convince the reader of their opinion, or trying to sell something?
 Did they receive funding from a corporation to conduct the research?
+Is the reporting objective?
+Are facts or opinions given?
+How was the content distributed or received?
 These factors could make the resource more biased and less objective.

 Evaluating resources